thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 5 / 2;  // 2.5
 ```

-In JavaScript, the modulo `%` operator finds the remainder after division of one number by another.
+In JavaScript, the `%` operator finds the remainder after division of one number by another.

 ```javascript
 4 % 2;  // 0